Emergency Dentist – Falls Church, VA

 What Should Be Considered a Dental Emergency?

 There is no one definition that fits every single kind of dental emergency.
-You should call our office immediately if you are dealing with severe pain in your mouth, if there’s any sudden swelling, or if a tooth has been damaged in any way.
+You should call our dental office immediately if you are dealing with severe pain in your mouth, if there’s any sudden swelling, or if a tooth has been damaged in any way.
 Toothaches can have a few different causes, but they usually require attention if they don’t go away after a couple of days.
 Keep in mind that a dental emergency doesn’t always cause immediate pain; cracked or broken teeth, for example, always need to be examined as soon as possible even if they don’t hurt.

 Should I Call the Emergency Room?

 Many dental emergencies are time-sensitive but not necessarily life-threatening, such as teeth that have been knocked out or broken.
-In these cases, you’ll want to call our office.
-We have the training and tools to provide the comprehensive care needed to save your pearly whites, and a visit to our office will often be less costly than a visit to a hospital emergency room.
+In these cases, you’ll want to call our dental office.
+We have the training and tools to provide the comprehensive care needed to save your pearly whites, and a visit to our dental office will often be less costly than a visit to a hospital emergency room.
 However, if there is a severe issue such as a fractured jaw, bleeding that won’t subside, or swelling that that makes breathing and swallowing difficult, call the emergency room right away.

 Is a Knocked-Out Baby Tooth an Emergency?